paolofulgoni/DotRange/README.md

 *   `HasLowerBound()` and `HasUpperBound()`, which check if the range has the specified endpoints, or goes on "through infinity."
-*   `LowerBoundType()` and `UpperBoundType()` return the `BoundType` for the corresponding endpoint, which can be either `CLOSED` or `OPEN`.
+*   `LowerBoundType()` and `UpperBoundType()` return the `BoundType` for the corresponding endpoint, which can be either `Closed` or `Open`.
 If this range does not have the specified endpoint, the method throws an `InvalidOperationException`.
 *   `LowerEndpoint()` and `UpperEndpoint()` return the endpoints on the